 Does your Bluetooth speaker come with a mobile app?

 Just like headphones, wireless speakers often come with companion apps to augment the experience.
-Most apps include things like the ability to wirelessly daisy-chain speakers together, find your speaker, and more.
-The most important thing these apps provide is access to firmware updates.
-This extends the longevity of your product, and can even add important features down the line.
+Most apps include the ability to wirelessly daisy-chain speakers together, find your speaker, and, more importantly, EQ options to let you fine-tune the sound of your speaker.
+Additionally, these apps provide access to firmware updates.
+This extends the longevity of your product and can even add important features down the line.

 What’s your budget?